suzuki-shunsuke/go-graylog/README.md

 ## Supported Graylog version

+We support the following versions.

+* v2.5
+* v3

 We use [the graylog's official Docker Image](https://hub.docker.com/r/graylog/graylog/) for development.

-The version is `2.5.0` .

 ### Support of Graylog v3